Part 6 - Graphical Models I

 The three basic structures for conditional independence

-Observe Figure 3, in the case of a tail-to-tail connection, $$ p(a, b \mid c) = \frac{p(a, b, c)}{p(c)} = \frac{p(a \mid c) p(b \mid c) p(c)}{p(c)} = p(a \mid c) p(b \mid c) \implies a \perp b \mid c $$ i.e., $a$ and $b$ are independent if node in between is observed.
+p(a,bc)=p(a,b,c)p(c)=p(ac)p(bc)p(c)p(c)=p(ac)p(bc) abcp(a, b \mid c) = \frac{p(a, b, c)}{p(c)} = \frac{p(a \mid c) p(b \mid c) p(c)}{p(c)} = p(a \mid c) p(b \mid c) \implies a \perp b \mid c

-In the case of a head-to-tail connection, $$ p(a, b \mid c) = \frac{p(a, b, c)}{p(c)} = \frac{p(a) p(c \mid a) p(b \mid c)}{p(c)} = p(a \mid c) p(b \mid c) \implies a \perp b \mid c $$ i.e., $a$ and $b$ are independent if node in between is observed.
+p(a,bc)=p(a,b,c)p(c)=p(a)p(ca)p(bc)p(c)=p(ac)p(bc) abcp(a, b \mid c) = \frac{p(a, b, c)}{p(c)} = \frac{p(a) p(c \mid a) p(b \mid c)}{p(c)} = p(a \mid c) p(b \mid c) \implies a \perp b \mid c

-In the case of a head-to-head connection, $$ p(a, b) = \int p(a, b, c) \ dc = \int p(c \mid a, b) p(a) p(b) \ dc = p(a) p(b) \implies a \perp b \mid \emptyset $$ i.e., $a$ and $b$ are independent if node in between and any of its descendants are not observed.
+p(a,b)=p(a,b,c) dc=p(ca,b)p(a)p(b) dc=p(a)p(b) abp(a, b) = \int p(a, b, c) \ dc = \int p(c \mid a, b) p(a) p(b) \ dc = p(a) p(b) \implies a \perp b \mid \emptyset

-Are $a$ and $b$ conditionally independent given $c$?
+Are and conditionally independent given ?

-Are $a$ and $b$ conditionally independent given $c$?
+Are and conditionally independent given ?

-Or, in more general, isa given subset of variables $\mathcal{A}$ independent of another set $\mathcal{B}$ conditioned on a third subset $\mathcal{C}$? ($\mathsf{x}_{\mathcal{A}} \perp \mathsf{x}_{\mathcal{B}} \mid \mathsf{x}_{\mathcal{C}}$) Thus, the goal is to determine independencies directly from the directed acyclic graph.
+Or, in more general, isa given subset of variables A\mathcal{A} independent of another set B\mathcal{B} conditioned on a third subset C\mathcal{C}? (xAxBxC\mathsf{x}_{\mathcal{A}} \perp \mathsf{x}_{\mathcal{B}} \mid \mathsf{x}_{\mathcal{C}}) Thus, the goal is to determine independencies directly from the directed acyclic graph.

-We can define the concept of $d$-separation as.
-If all paths from any node in $\mathcal{A}$ to any node in $\mathcal{B}$ given the nodes in $\mathcal{C}$ are blocked, then $\mathcal{A} \perp \mathcal{B} \mid \mathcal{C}$.
+We can define the concept of dd-separation as.
+If all paths from any node in A\mathcal{A} to any node in B\mathcal{B} given the nodes in C\mathcal{C} are blocked, then ABC\mathcal{A} \perp \mathcal{B} \mid \mathcal{C}.

 Or more formally as.

-Let $G$ be a directed graph and $\mathcal{A}$, $\mathcal{B}$, and $\mathcal{C}$ disjoint sets of nodes.
-Then, if all paths from any node in $\mathcal{A}$ to any node in $\mathcal{B}$ given the nodes in $\mathcal{C}$ are blocked, $\mathcal{A}$ and $\mathcal{B}$ are said to be $d$-separated by $\mathcal{C}$ and $\mathcal{A} \perp \mathcal{B} \mid \mathcal{C}$.
+Let GG be a directed graph and A\mathcal{A}, B\mathcal{B}, and C\mathcal{C} disjoint sets of nodes.
+Then, if all paths from any node in A\mathcal{A} to any node in B\mathcal{B} given the nodes in C\mathcal{C} are blocked, A\mathcal{A} and B\mathcal{B} are said to be dd-separated by C\mathcal{C} and ABC\mathcal{A} \perp \mathcal{B} \mid \mathcal{C}.

-• A head-to-tail or tail-to-tail node which is in $\mathcal{C}$, or,
+• A head-to-tail or tail-to-tail node which is in C\mathcal{C}, or,

 So, to answer our question to Figure 4.

-Are $a$ and $b$ conditionally independent given $f$?
+Are and conditionally independent given ?

-Are $a$ and $b$ conditionally independent given $f$?
+Are and conditionally independent given ?

 In a directed graphical model, a node is conditionally independent of all other nodes given its parents, children and co-parnets.